JoshRacine/RaspberryPi-Geocaching/README.md

 Your LCD should now be showing the distance to the Coordinates you provided.
 You can use this with traditional [Geocaches](geocaching.com) or make your own. unfortunately I have yet to be able to calculate the bearing to the coordinates based on location.
 So for now you with have to give yourself a rough bearing, and somewhat triangulate to it.

+This project can be used freely as you wish, I had many hands in helping me create this from friends and posts online.
+I only ask that you give credit for the write up I did here if used somewhere else.
+Not all images in this write up were taken by or belong to me.